oroinc/platform/src/Oro/Bundle/SecurityBundle/Resources/doc/field-acl.md

  ```

-If you need to allow manage ACL for field of an entity for which you cannot modify @Config annotation you can set `field_acl_supported` with migration:
+If you have no access to the entity to modify the Config annotation, set the `field_acl_supported` parameter with the migration:

 ``` php